-The outage probabilistic safety assessment characterizes outages by definition of plant outage states, which represent the outage configurations.
+The outage PSA characterizes outages by definition of plant outage states, which represent the outage configurations.
 This is based on the availability and alignment of heat sinks and the guaranteed shutdown method used.
-The outage probabilistic safety assessment starts with the reactor already in a shutdown state, and is characterized by slower accident progression than an at-power reactor.
-The elements of the outage probabilistic safety assessment are:
+The outage PSA starts with the reactor already in a shutdown state, and is characterized by slower accident progression than an at-power reactor.
+The elements of the outage PSA are:

 - Plant Operational State Identification Discrete states of the outage are defined based on the status and configuration of the heat transport system, moderator system and the guaranteed shutdown state.
-The duration in each state is determined based on outage experience. - Initiating Event Identification and Quantification This involves identification of outage-specific initiating events, in addition to the initiating events already identified for at-power probabilistic safety assessment and the quantification of their frequency of occurrence. - Accident Sequence Analysis The progression of the abnormal operational occurrence, or accident due to failure of mitigating systems and actions is identified. - System Fault Tree Analysis The specific ways that systems may fail to provide their mitigating function for specific outage accidents are identified.
-The impact of failure of unitized systems and systems which are shared between units (such as electrical power and service water) are considered, along with the potential outage configurations of these systems. - Reliability Parameter Estimation Data is used to quantify system failure by incorporating station-specific failure probabilities for the components in the mitigating systems. - Human Reliability Analysis The human errors due to operators failing to respond or responding incorrectly to an accident in an outage unit are identified and quantified.

-- Probabilistic Safety Assessment Model Integration and Quantification of Accident Sequences The resulting probabilistic safety assessment model developed in the previous steps is evaluated to quantify the outage risk for a number of fuel damage events, including severe core damage. - Uncertainty, Sensitivity and Importance Analyses Statistical uncertainty in the outage risk results is determined, along with the sensitivity of the results to specific modeling assumptions.
+The duration in each state is determined based on outage experience. - Initiating Event Identification and Quantification This involves identification of outage-specific initiating events, in addition to the initiating events already identified for at-power PSA and the quantification of their frequency of occurrence. - Accident Sequence Analysis The progression of the abnormal operational occurrence, or accident due to failure of mitigating systems and actions is identified. - System Fault Tree Analysis The specific ways that systems may fail to provide their mitigating function for specific outage accidents are identified.
+The impact of failure of unitized systems and systems which are shared between units (such as electrical power and service water) are considered, along with the potential outage configurations of these systems. - Reliability Parameter Estimation Data is used to quantify system failure by incorporating station-specific failure probabilities for the components in the mitigating systems. - Human Reliability Analysis The human errors due to operators failing to respond or responding incorrectly to an accident in an outage unit are identified and quantified. - Probabilistic Safety Assessment Model Integration and Quantification of Accident Sequences - The resulting PSA model developed in the previous steps is evaluated to quantify the outage risk for a number of fuel damage events, including severe core damage. - Uncertainty, Sensitivity and Importance Analyses Statistical uncertainty in the outage risk results is determined, along with the sensitivity of the results to specific modeling assumptions.
 Dominant contributors to the outage results and risk-significant systems and components are identified.

-The Level 1 outage internal events severe core damage frequency at Bruce A is 1.01E-5/reactor-yr (one in one hundred thousand), and at Bruce B is 7.80E-06/reactor-yr (eight in one million).
-These both meet the Bruce Power safety goal of 1E-04/reactor-yr (one in ten thousand).
+The Level 1 outage internal events severe core damage frequency at Bruce A is 2.9E-06/reactor-yr (three in one million), and at Bruce B is 1.80E-06/reactor-yr (two in one million).
+These both meet the safety goal of 1E-04/reactor-yr (one in ten thousand).